deepstreamIO/deepstream.io-website/content/tutorials/00-concepts/20-connectivity/index.md

 ## Closed client connection

-Once the client closes the connection to the server, it can not be opened again using the same instance of the client.
+Once the client closes the connection to the server calling the `close()` method, it can not be opened again using the same instance of the client.
 This can cause some issues on web/mobile when we logout a user, and close it's deepstream client connection, and then try to login as a new user.
 It will not be possible using the same instance of the client.
 One solution is to use the [singleton pattern](https://en.wikipedia.org/wiki/Singleton_pattern), as shown in this quick example:

 ```javascript